Asabeneh/30-Days-Of-JavaScript/05_Day_Arrays/05_day_arrays.md

 #### Reversing array order

-reverse: reverse the order of an array.
+Reverse: reverse the order of an array.

 ```js
 const numbers = [1, 2, 3, 4, 5]